Obscuretone/obscuretone.github.io/public/posts/en/legacy.md

 5. what dependency failed
 6. what happens when the agreement is not met

-This is not radical constitutional reform.
+This is modest constitutional maintenance.

 It is API documentation for federalism.